Change a family order in Supreme Court if you both agree

 Ask the registry clerk what day you can return to the court registry to find out whether the order you want has been granted.
 If the order has been granted when you return, pick up a copy for your records.
 Make a copy of the original order and give one to the other party.

-If you changed a child support order that was registered with the Family Maintenance Enforcement Program (FMEP), you must send a copy of the new order to the FMEP office where the original order was registered.
+If you changed a child support order that was registered with the BC Family Maintenance Agency (BCFMA), you must send a copy of the new order to the BCFMA office where the original order was registered.

 You've now gone through all the steps required to change a family order in Supreme Court if you agree.
 Thank you for using our step-by-step guide.